tdharris/aws-bitwarden/README.md

 ```
 *Note: Unfortunately AWS doesn't appear to pass-along any prompts that an external script might need from the user so this must be done as a manual step prior to using the script.*

-- Now you can use the AWS CLI:
+- Now you can use the AWS CLI and specify the profile:

 ```
 aws sts get-caller-identity --profile profileA